wowool/wowool-nlp-compare/README.md

 Testing a text that contains hyphenations.
 This happens a lot with pdf documents that use columns

-    python3 -m nlp_compare -e spacy,stanza,google -l english -p "english,entity" -f tests/data/hyphenation.txt
+    python3 -m nlp_compare -e Spacy,stanza,google -l english -p "english,entity" -f tests/data/hyphenation.txt

     I've worked in Ant-
     werp in the Rene-
     carel street which is close to Riviren- hof Park.

-* spacy and stanza are not dealing with hyphenations.
+* Spacy and Stanza are not dealing with hyphenations.
-* google does, but does not clean it up and does sometimes tag it wrongly: *Rene* is a Person but not in this case. *Renecarel* is a street name.
+* Google does, but does not clean it up and does sometimes tag it wrongly: *Rene* is a Person but not in this case. *Renecarel* is a street name.
 I would even argue that *street* on its own is not a location.

 | uri_wowool   | URI_wowool   | text_wowool         | uri_spacy   | text_spacy           | uri_stanza   | text_stanza          | uri_google   | URI_google   | text_google          |
 |--------------|--------------|---------------------|-------------|----------------------|--------------|----------------------|--------------|--------------|----------------------|